woodard/libabigail/doc/manuals/abipkgdiff.rst

     appear multiple times on the command line; all the suppression specification files are then taken into account.

+  * ``--fail-no-dbg``

+    Make the program fail and return a non-zero exit code if couldn't read any of the debug information that comes from the debug info packages that were given on the command line.
+If no debug info package were provided on the command line then this option is not active.

+    Note that the non-zero exit code returned by the program as a result of this option is the constant ``ABIDIFF_ERROR``.
+To know the numerical value of that constant, please refer to the :ref:`exit code documentation <abidiff_return_value_label>`.

   * ``--keep-tmp-files``

     Do not erase the temporary directory files that are created during